openvstorage/ovs-documentation/Administration/usingthegui/administration.md

 Click the Mgmt.
 Center value to edit and select the correct HMC from the list. **Hosts highlighted in red are not covered for automated fail-over.**

+#### <a name="failuredomains"></a>Failure Domains
+The Failure Domains functionality allows to group Storage Routers together and allows to configure the DTL and MDS (MetaDataServer) based upon this grouping.
+This allows to make sure that when there is a site disaster, the data in the DTL is safeguarded to prevent dataloss.

+To add a new Failure Domain, enter a name, address, city and country and click the **Save** button.

+To assign a Storage Router to a failure domain, see the [Storage Router detail page](storagerouters.md).

 #### User Management